Adult Bereavement, Geelong Region

-Hope Bereavement Care in Geelong provides free information, support and counselling to any person affected by the death of an adult (particularly death that is sudden and unexpected), whether they be:
+Hope Bereavement Care provides free information, support and counselling to residents of the general Geelong region affected by the death of an adult (particularly death that is sudden and unexpected), whether they be:

 There is no question that any death – particularly one that is sudden and unexpected – is both devastating and shocking.
 It can lead to feelings of disbelief, guilt, loneliness, fear, anxiety and helplessness, as well as physical symptoms such as sleeplessness and physical and mental exhaustion.